Developer Guide

 Extensions:

-- 3a1.
-CampusBridge shows an error message indicating the contact does not exist.
+- 2a1.
+CampusBridge shows an error message indicating the invalid command format.

 Use case ends.

-- 4a1.
-CampusBridge shows an error message indicating the contact could not be deleted.
+- 2b1.
+CampusBridge shows an error message indicating the contact does not exist.

 Use case ends.

-Use Case: UC05 - Add a tag to an existing contact
+Use case: UC05 - Add tags to an existing contact

 Preconditions: Application is running and the user has added a contact.